stong/infosec-resources/README.md

 # List of InfoSec resources

-I'm just going to put good stuff I find here.
-The list isn't comprehensive or exhaustive.
-This is mainly just a FAQ so I can just link people here for my own laziness.
+I get this question a lot so I compiled a big list that I can just link people to directly.

 # Where to start?